arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ```
 The sketch begins by including the `Arduino_PortentaMachineControl` library.
 The `setup()` function initializes the digital output terminals from this library.
 The `loop()` function, which continually runs after the `setup()` function is called, toggles a digital output at channel `0`.

-To upload the code to your Portenta Machine Control, click the **Verify** button to compile the sketch and check for errors; once verification is successful, click the **Upload** button to program the controller with the sketch.
+To upload the sketch to your Portenta Machine Control, click the **Verify** button to compile the sketch and check for errors; once verification is successful, click the **Upload** button to program the controller with the sketch.

 ![Uploading a sketch to a Portenta Machine Control in the Arduino IDE](assets/user-manual-8.png)